Operation Pilgrim: German fears and ambitions

-After France's capitulation, General Alfred Jodl presented Hitler with the OKW's strategic plans for continuing the war, consisting of two options: The "direct attack" on Great Britain with the objective of the occupation of the British Isles and the second; The 'indirect strategy' advocating an attack on the British Empire, especially on the choke-points that made it possible to maintain the sea lanes to its Dominions and allies.
-An Anglo-American agreement, by which the United States would obtain a number of British bases in the Atlantic in exchange for 50 used destroyers concerned Hitler, as he expected that either the US or Britain could invade and occupy one or more of the Spanish or Portuguese islands in the Atlantic.
+After France's capitulation, General Alfred Jodl presented Hitler with the OKW's strategic plans for continuing the war, consisting of two options: The "direct attack" on Great Britain with the objective of the occupation of the British Isles and the second; and the "indirect strategy" advocating an attack on the British Empire, especially on the choke-points that made it possible to maintain the sea lanes to its Dominions and allies.
+An Anglo-American agreement, by which the United States would obtain a number of British bases in the Atlantic in exchange for 50 used destroyers, concerned Hitler, as he expected that either the US or Britain could invade and occupy one or more of the Spanish or Portuguese islands in the Atlantic.
 To counter any such actions, the OKW studied and started planning for the occupation of the Canary Islands.
 The study provided two alternatives: (a.) the peaceful transfer and access to the islands to Britain by Spain and (b.) resistance to the invasion by the local Spanish garrison.
 The first alternative was eliminated by the Spanish-German negotiations of September 1940 concerning the entry of Spain into the war, where a German offer of forces to reinforce the island defence was rejected by Spain, insisting that the Spanish garrison had the necessary resources to counter a British attack.

 Having been assured that the islands would be defended by Spain, Führer directive no. 18 of 12 November 1940 defining Operation Felix, recommended the need to first occupy the Portuguese archipelagos of the Azores before conducting any attack on Gibraltar.
 Gibraltar remained the prime objective of Operation Felix.
 This directive recommended the reinforcement of the Canaries by the Luftwaffe and the Kriegsmarine.
 In December 1941 the German high command sent Commander Fritz Krauss, authorised by the Spanish government, to investigate the reinforcement and defensive needs of the islands.